Google Analytics 4 for Shopify: complete setup guide 2026

 Engagement events:

-search – Search function used on webshop
+search – Search function used on online store

-view_promotion – Banner of promotional content displayed
+view_promotion – Banner or promotional content displayed

 Each event automatically includes parameters such as items (product details), value (transaction value), currency, transaction_id, and coupon if applicable.